hyeda1103/somyeol-KBS/README.md

 <img src="https://i.ibb.co/wzjPbvd/empty-house.gif" alt="카토그램" width="500" />

-- This interactive choropleth map visualize the vacancy rate per EupMeonDong.
+- This interactive choropleth map visualize the vacancy rate per EupMeonDong in South Korea.
 - This map is made with `Leaflet`
 - Data can be found in [popData_optimized.json](./src/components/Chp1/data/popData_optimized.json)